 The cutesy Culkin was sugar-spun gold following Home Alone‘s unprecedented festive success.
 The actor’s star would shine so brightly he would even land his very own Saturday morning cartoon ‘Wish Kid’, a short-lived venture that is testament to Home Alone mania.
 That same year he even hosted Saturday Night Live and famously starred in Michael Jackson’s Black or White video.
 At 1991’s Wrestlemania VII, Culkin was sitting right there, front and centre.
 With further success in Howard Zieff’s bittersweet coming-of-age drama My Girl, 1991 proved a landmark year for the young actor, but overnight fame of such magnitude is typically a double-edged sword, especially for cutesy child stars in the image-fuelled rocket ship of early physical development.

-Culkin, who was paid $4,500,000 to return for the Home Alone 2: Lost in New York (a huge increase on the $110,000 he received for starring in the first movie), would face the inevitable commercial backlash.
+Culkin, who was paid $4,500,000 to return for Home Alone 2: Lost in New York (a huge increase on the $110,000 he received for starring in the first movie), would face the inevitable commercial backlash.
 One minute you’re the adorable face who can do no wrong, the next you’re a has-been who’s outstayed their welcome — it’s the American way.
-Humanity seems to derive a vulgar satisfaction from putting celebrities on a royal plateau before tearing it unceremoniously down again, something the mainstream media is only too happy to exploit.
-Culkin would inevitably shed his cutesy charm as adolescence reared its fickle grin, and audiences who had taken the youngster so superficially into their hearts would just as quickly turn to stone.
+Humanity seems to derive a vulgar satisfaction from putting celebrities on a pedestal before tearing it unceremoniously down again, something the mainstream media is only too happy to exploit.
+Culkin would inevitably shed his cutesy charm as adolescence reared its fickle grin, audiences who had taken the youngster so superficially into their hearts turning just as quickly to stone.
 A string of high-profile commercial flops that included The Nutcracker (a failed attempt by Warner to make amends for their Home Alone debacle), Home Alone cash-grab Getting Even With Dad, Fox’s failed live-action/animated fantasy The Pagemaster and the widely maligned Richie Rich, put Culkin’s acting career firmly on the scrapheap by the end of 1994.
 Getting Even With Dad, The Pagemaster and Richie Rich would all earn Culkin Golden Raspberry Award Nominations for Worst Actor — quite the comedown for a kid who’d been nominated for a Golden Globe only three years prior.